ghodulik95/chromebook-nautilus-desktop/README.md

 2. **Microphone does not work**
 3. **Aux headphone jack does not work**
 4. **Tablet-facing camera does not work** (though the regular “webcam” camera does)
-5. **Lid closing freezes your session and requires a reboot or restart of lightdm**
+5. **Lid closing freezes your session and [requires a reboot or restart of lightdm](#lid-close-recovery)**
-     - This does not appear to be easily fixable, but you can work around it by remembering to suspend or shutdown before closing your lid.
-Consider a key `Keyboard` > `Application Shourtcut` for the `systemctl suspend` command.
+     - Workaround by remembering to suspend or shutdown manually before closing your lid.
-     - If this happens, the recommended action is to go to another TTY session with Ctrl+Alt+top-row-1-thru-7 (you can use any of the keys from the left arrow to the brightness up, suspected 7-brightness up is the default display tty but I have not confirmed), then do a `sudo reboot` or `sudo shutdown`.
-This will allow your processes to terminate safely if they can.
-       - Or, you can hard reboot by holding the power button, but this is less safe.
-     - See [troubleshooting](#troubleshooting) if you want some alternatives that *might* have a better chance of saving processes/states, if it is a dire situation.
+     - Adding a keyboard shortcut for `systemctl suspend` is a pretty good idea.
+     - Recovery options described [here](#lid-close-recovery), for doing a safe reboot, and some more advanced things if needed.

 If you rely on internal audio or a built-in mic, this may be a dealbreaker.